 As stated previously, effective two-way communication and information sharing between all levels of government, private sector energy industries, the media, and the public is imperative for successful emergency management.
-To avoid confusion during an emergency it is important to have needs well established before the actual emergency, which includes establishing procedures, identifying responsible individuals, obtaining needed equipment, and identifying operational facilities.
-Kentucky's operational plan includes the following elements.
+To avoid confusion during an emergency, it is important to have established needs identified before the actual emergency.
+These include establishing communication procedures, identifying responsible individuals, procuring necessary equipment, and identifying operational facilities.
+Kentucky's COOP includes the following elements:

-- Contact While external communication is generally, a more formalized activity that will normally pass through KYEM before dissemination, internal energy-related communication and operation agencies will establish separate, specific internal procedures.
+- Contact While external communication is generally a more formalized activity that will pass through KYEM before dissemination, internal energy-related communication and operation agencies will establish separate, specific internal procedures.
 The SEO-EEC shall act as the primary point of contact for gathering and disseminating information related to any energy disruption.
-For electric interruptions, the Energy and Environment Cabinets Public Information Officer (EEC-PIO) at the EEC shall serve as the primary contact for communication activities.
-The SEO-EEC will research, obtain, analyze and distribute relevant and factual information on a timely basis. - Equipment and Facilities The severity and geographical distribution of the emergency will affect the equipment and facility needs related to emergency management.
+For energy interruptions, the Energy and Environment Cabinet's Public Information Officer (EEC-PIO) shall serve as the primary contact for public communication activities.
+The SEO-EEC will research, obtain, analyze, and distribute relevant and accurate energy information on a timely basis. - Equipment and Facilities The severity and geographical distribution of the emergency will affect the equipment and facility needs related to emergency management.
 For most disruptive events, existing equipment and facilities will support communication and information efforts.
 For catastrophic events, it may be necessary to move operations to the SEOC.
 Basic equipment needs include the following: - Computers with internet connectivity to communicate with all persons and groups involved in the emergency management activity.
-They are also important in acquiring and processing large amounts of information when modeling changing situations or potential solutions. - Landline telephone system preferably with a toll-free capability to allow for easy access when reporting information from remote locations. - Cell phones, fax machines, satellite phones, two-way and ham radios may all be useful tools to be employed in exchanging information.
-(Note: Contact information - cell and/or land phone numbers and Internet addresses for all Energy Assurance Advisory Group members is maintained by the SEO-EEC.
-Agreements with KYEM and the EEC Emergency Response Team (ERT) have been reached to contact team members or energy providers by satellite phone in the event conventional communications fail. - The existing print, broadcast, Internet, and social media are vital in the one-way distribution of information.
+They are also important in acquiring and processing large amounts of information when modeling changing situations or potential solutions.

+- Landline telephone system preferably with a toll-free capability to allow for easy access when reporting information from remote locations. - Cell phones, fax machines, satellite phones, two-way, and ham radios may all be useful tools to be employed in exchanging information.
+Energy stakeholders contact information is maintained by the SEO-EEC.
+Agreements with KYEM and the EEC Emergency Response Team (ERT) have been reached to contact team members or energy providers by satellite phone in the event that conventional communications fail. - The existing print, broadcast, Internet, and social media are vital in the one-way distribution of information.
 Taped or live telecasts can be used to both inform and educate the populace relating directly to the emergency or available assistance programs.
 Depending on the scale and severity of the event, this information may be distributed by the Governor's Office, KYEM, or at the specific agency level.
-For all declared emergencies, all publically distributed information will pass through the Division of Emergency Management for approval. - Procedural Considerations Information and data will be reviewed by the SEO-EEC, processed, and transferred as necessary.
+For all declared emergencies, all publicly distributed information will pass through the Division of Emergency Management for approval. - Procedural Considerations Information and data will be reviewed by the SEO-EEC, processed, and transferred as necessary.